theothernt/AerialViews/README.md

 But it can be done manually.
 Here is an overview of the steps...

-1. Enable Developer mode on your device and find its IP address
+1. Enable Developer mode and find the IP address of your device
 2. Use a Mac, iPhone, PC or Android phone with the required software or app
 3. Connect to your Android/Google/Fire TV device
 4. Run two ADB commands, one to set Aerial Views as the default screensaver, the other to set how long it takes the screensaver to start